Overview

 • Speed adjustments

 The diversity of annotators ensures that models must handle natural variation in instruction phrasing, rather than memorizing specific templates.
+For leaderboard evaluation, each test scene corresponds to one trajectory prediction from the first scene segment, matched using the scene's scene_token.

 Dataset Statistics